Bonus Annuity Pros and Cons

 How Bonus Annuities Work

-If you only remember one thing from this page, make it this: the value of a bonus depends on where it applies.
-Many contracts that advertise “10% bonus” are applying that credit only to the income base, not to the cash value.
-That can still be valuable, but it’s valuable in a very specific way—through higher lifetime payouts—not as a lump sum you can access whenever you want.
+If you only remember one thing from this page, make it this: the value of a bonus depends entirely on where it applies.
+Many contracts that advertise a large bonus percentage are applying that credit exclusively to the income base — not to the cash value.
+That can still be genuinely valuable, but only in a specific way: it increases the number used to calculate lifetime income when you activate a rider.
+It does not add to the amount you can surrender as a lump sum.
+A buyer who wants liquidity has not received liquidity from an income-base bonus regardless of how large the percentage is.

 Pros of Bonus Annuities